orta/demouse/README.md

 code .
 ```

-Note: we are targeting gjs 1.64.5, not latest because elementaryOS uses older builds of Ubuntu and they don't have the [latest gjs](https://launchpad.net/ubuntu/+source/gjs) in apt.

 ### Compiling

-eOS apps are built by meson, I have a quick script to make a build into a tmp dir and then open it:
+GTK apps are built by meson, I have some quick scripts for building the app:

 ```sh
 # Run this once, or any time you change something in the data folder: